WSDOT-GIS/Traveler-Information-LeafletJS-Map/README.md

 ## Requirements ##

-* A web server running ASP.NET 4.5.
+* A web server running ASP.NET 4.6.1.
 (Other versions of .NET may work, but haven't been tested.)
 * Visual Studio 2015
+* [Git client]
-* Git client
+* NPM
 * Bower

 If you want to use a different environment, you may need to write your own version of `proxy.ashx`.